estebanarivasv/AuthMicroservice/README.md

 ### How to get the application up and running?
 First, define environment variables creating an .env file in `/docker` (see .env-example as an example).

+Then, append to the desired build the `.jar` extension in order to use it with Docker

-Then, run docker compose command at `/AuthMicroservice/docker` level:
+Finally, run docker compose command at `/AuthMicroservice/docker` level:

         docker-compose up

+Note: Before running docker compose, please verify that you had not created an image with the same name.
+If so, you should rename image creation from docker compose